 On this page

-If you want us to include your scheme on the GPP list you need to complete and submit the application form (PDF, 70kb, 3 pages) which asks you to confirm the following:
+If you want us to include your scheme on the list for all employers you need to complete and submit the application form (PDF, 70kb, 3 pages) which asks you to confirm the following:

 - you are regulated by the Financial Conduct Authority (and Prudential Regulation Authority where applicable) for providing GPPs and provide your registration number

 - your GPP is open to all employers who wish to use it to comply with their automatic enrolment duties regardless of projected membership numbers or contribution levels

 - all charges imposed on members in a default fund will be within the charge cap (as detailed in the FCA's Personal Pension Schemes (Restriction on Charges) Instrument 2015, contained in PS15/5)

 - your independent governance committee (IGC) or governance advisory arrangement (GAA) has assessed the GPP (or relevant GPP product series) under offer